R. A. Dickey: 2007–2009: Minnesota Twins & Seattle Mariners

 Dickey became a minor league free agent after the season.
-On November 28, 2007, he signed a minor league contract with the Minnesota Twins that included an invitation to spring training but was claimed in the Rule 5 draft by the Seattle Mariners on December 6, 2007.
+On November 28, 2007, he signed a minor league contract with the Minnesota Twins that included an invitation to spring training, but he was claimed in the Rule 5 draft by the Seattle Mariners on December 6, 2007.

 On March 29, 2008, the Mariners traded minor league catcher Jair Fernandez to the Twins to retain the rights for Dickey and initially optioned him to Triple-A Tacoma, recalling him to the major league club on April 14.

 On August 17, 2008, Dickey tied the record for most wild pitches in an inning, with four.
 This came against the Twins in the fifth inning.
 He joins four others, including Hall of Famers Walter Johnson and Phil Niekro, who have accomplished this feat.
+(Rick Ankiel threw five wild pitches in an inning during the 2000 NLDS, but postseason statistics do not count in Major League Baseball alongside those of the regular season.)

-In 2008, he led the majors in games started with fewer than four days of rest, with six, two ahead of teammate Miguel Batista.
+In 2008, Dickey led the majors in games started with fewer than four days of rest, with six, two ahead of teammate Miguel Batista.
 Dickey became a free agent after the season.

 On December 23, 2008, Dickey signed a minor league contract with the Twins that included an invitation to spring training.
 He pitched 35 games for the Twins in 2009, starting once.
 He became a free agent after the season.